Times Square Lady

 Times Square Lady is a 1935 American crime drama film directed by George B. Seitz and starring Robert Taylor, Virginia Bruce and Helen Twelvetrees.
 It was produced and distributed by Metro-Goldwyn-Mayer.

-Synopsis
+Plot

 Toni Bradley comes to New York from Iowa to take over her late father's business, most of which involved gambling.
-Her father's former associates plan to take the business away from her but with the help of one of them, Steve Gordon who changes sides and a songwriter Pinky Tomlin, she manages to fight back.
+Her father's former associates plan to take the business away from her but with the help of one of them, Steve Gordon who changes sides and a songwriter, Pinky Tomlin, she manages to fight back.